-A 22-bed locked forensic unit with two separate Admission and Active Care environments, specialising in services for older males with acquired, static or progressive neurological conditions.
+A 13-bed locked forensic unit with Admission and Active Care environments, specialising in services for older males with acquired, static or progressive neurological conditions.

-O’Connell North & South are two unit-based environments that each focus on the cognitive, physical and behavioural management of patients with a progressive neurological condition (including those with a forensic history).
+O’Connell South is a unit-based environment that each focus on the cognitive, physical and behavioural management of patients with a progressive neurological condition (including those with a forensic history)

 We support men who are aged over 55 and have:

 • a formal psychiatric or neurological diagnosis